Fiscal announcements by State and Territory as a consequence of COVID-19 health crisis.

 New grants through the Market Diversification and Resilience Grants (MDRG) program which will benefit Queensland agriculture, food and fishing exporters and their critical supply chain partners.
 The program has two grant components:

-Applications are open for the second round of Small Business COVID-19 Adaption grants – there is a further $100 million available for businesses to apply for grants of up to $10,000.
+Applications are open for the second round of Small Business COVID-19 adaption grants – there is a further $100m available for businesses to apply for grants of up to $10,000

 Other fees and taxes